firewalld/firewalld.github.io/blog/_posts/2020-09-30-policy-objects-filtering-container-and-vm-traffic.md

 the `podman` zone and setting `--set-target=reject`.
 This is because most, but not all (e.g. masquerade), features added to a zone filter on the INPUT chain.

-## Move the container to the podman zone
+## Move the Container to the Podman Zone
 The last step is to reload firewalld and move the container to the new podman zone.
 This will cause all the policies we created to become active.